jamesmandrews/rust-notes/README.md

 ## Getting started

 ### Create new Project.
-To create create a new project use the command `cargo run {projectname}`.
+To create create a new project use the command `cargo new {projectname}`.
 Replacing `{projectname}` with the name of your project.
 This will create a directory in the directory you have run this command from.

 If you want the directory your in to be the project directory you can run `cargo init` and it will build the project in the currect directory you are in.